FREQUENTLY ASKED QUESTIONS

 You only need to attend one (1) of the three (3) audition events.
 If you are a brass or percussion member and are called back, you will be expected to attend every camp starting with the Dec. camp.
 Guard members are required to attend one (1) audition event and the December Call Back Camp, if invited.
 The caption head will determine which of the next camps you will need to attend if you are called back.

 Where can I find the audition music?

 Only paid registrants will receive the audition music via email.
-If you have paid and have not received your music after a weeks time, please email email@example.com
+If you wish to receive the Technique Packet and not register for an event please click here If you have paid and have not received your music after a weeks time, please email firstname.lastname@example.org

 What do I need to bring for camps?

 A more accurate list will be sent to paid registrants, but here is a basic list for camps:

 • Sleeping gear such as sleeping bag, pillow, twin size air mat, etc.

 (for the FENIXperience camp, audition events and call back camp, once the lines are set the corps will provide the horns and drums)